 Children have decodable books to consolidate their phonic knowledge and also reading for pleasure books to share with an adult at home.
 These are chosen by the children from classroom bookshelves and the school library.

-If you have any questions about the school's curriculum, please contact your child's class teacher or our curriculum leader and Acting Headteacher, Mrs Gorrell via the school office.
+If you have any questions about the school's curriculum, please contact your child's class teacher or our curriculum leader and Deputy Headteacher, Mrs Gorrell via the school office.

 Information relating to how we ensure our curriculum is inclusive and accessible to learners with special education needs and disabilities can be found in our SEND policy and from our SENDCo, Miss Cowell.
 When planning our curriculum, we comply with the duties as stated in the 'Special Educational Needs and Disability Regulations 2014' and the 'Equality Act 2010'.